Takagi Ramen Review

 Conclusion.
 I wasn’t expecting Takagi Ramen to serve out of this world ramen, especially at its price, but come on man, at least respect the craft.

 So apart from the price, there’s really no other reason to recommend them.
 Which is unfortunate, because they employed good people which gave good service.

 When I first saw the menu, I thought wow, a ramen specialist at an everyday coffee shop.
 If they can make respectable ramen at this price, then this would be the next step towards mainstreaming Japanese Ramen in Singapore.

 I guess there is still a long ways to go.

 For me, it’s unlikely I’ll ever visit again, unless I’m nearby one of their 2 stores and I’m desperate for some >$10 Japanese Ramen.

 You know what?
 Maybe not.
-If I had a craving for cheap tonkotsu ramen, I’ll just drop by Cold Storage and get a packet of Ryushobo Tonkotsu Ramen, probably the best frozen instant Japanese ramen money can buy. $2.55, 2 servings, a little on the salty side, but it’s bloody delicious and authentic.
+If I had a craving for cheap tonkotsu ramen, I’ll just drop by Buta Kin, or failing that, visit Cold Storage and get a packet of Ryushobo Tonkotsu Ramen, probably the best frozen instant Japanese ramen money can buy. $2.55, 2 servings, a little on the salty side, but it’s bloody delicious and authentic.
 Made in Singapore too.

 Takagi Ramen Shop.
 TRS.
 Sounds familiar?
 Yeap.
 Apparently, it’s from the same reprehensible bus turds who brought you ‘The Real Singapore’.
 At least we know where some of the money they made off of negatively exploiting emotional Singaporeans went to.
 They must have been great monopoly players at some point (wasn’t going to jail and collecting renting one of the late game strategies to employ?).